kemapak/blog/code-review/topics/unit-tests.md

 > Test code is real code, it must be clean and simple!

 If you do not write your test properly, maintaining them could become a huge task by itself.
+The test code should be threaded same as production code.
+If you do not maintain your tests like your production code.
+It will become rotten.
+Instead, unit tests helping to maintain your production, they will be hassle, pain to maintain.
+Eventually you will stop running them, and even remove them completely, as a result your production code will decay and will be impossible to maintain.

+"It is unit tests that keep our code flexible, maintainable, and reusable.
+The reason is simple.
+If you have tests, you do not fear making changes to the code!
+Without tests every change is a possible bug." - Robert Martin [1](#cite01)

 > Unit tests are not written to catch bugs but prevent them.
 It is very different from end to end,
 > functional tests which are written to catch bugs.

+## What is makes a test good test?
+A

 > Unit Test Flow: **Setup -> Execution -> Verification -> Teardown**